Track chairs: (email@example.com)

 For this special track, submissions length must be between 4 and 8 content pages.
 These content pages should include all figures and tables, but exclude supplementary material and references.
 In addition, you can include 2 additional pages of supplementary material.

 The total number of pages with supplementary material and references must not exceed 12 pages.
 The papers must be formatted according to the instructions below.
+Submissions are NOT anonymous.

 Formatting the submissions